ideasonpurpose/docker-wordpress-dev/README.md

 - Missing ideasonpurpose.config.js files will be created.
 - Permissions will be reset for the theme directory and known tooling files.

+Before calling `npm run start`, copy a database snapshot into the top-level **\_db** directory, add any required plugins to **Plugins** and mirror media files to **Uploads**.

 Plugins and Uploads folders should not be committed to Git, but should be mirrored from production sites so the local environment works as expected.

+After configuring an SSH connection in the **.env** file, the database, plugins and uploads be can be synced down from a remote server with the `npm run pull` command.
+The **.env.sample** file documents the required credentials.

 ### Databases

-Copy your MySQL database dumpfiles into the top-level **\_db** directory before calling `npm run start`.
-The [MySQL Docker image](https://hub.docker.com/_/mysql#initializing-a-fresh-instance) will load all `*.sql` files from that directory in alphabetical order.
+Copy your MySQL database dumpfiles into before calling Calling `npm run start` will tell the [MySQL Docker image](https://hub.docker.com/_/mysql#initializing-a-fresh-instance) to load all `*.sql` files from the top-level **\_db** directory in alphabetical order.
 Later files will overwrite earlier ones.

 ## Workflow & Commands

 ### Basic development commands

 - **`npm run start`**
-   Spins up a database and php server, then serves all content through the devServer proxy at [http://localhost:8080].
+   Spins up a database and php server, then serves all content through the devServer proxy at [http://localhost:8080](http://localhost:8080).
 Files in the project directory will be watched for changes and trigger reloads when saved.
 Type **control-c** to stop the local server.

 - **`npm version [major|minor|patch]`**
   Increments the version then uses [version-everything][] to update project files before calling `npm run build` which generates a production build and compresses all theme files into a versioned, ready-to-deploy zip archive.